oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 Such a configuration is suboptimal for both:

-- Network controllers that
-   need to manipulate large files.
-All or a subset for this configuration will need to be passed to the underlying network devices
+- Network controllers that need to manipulate large files.
+All or a subset for this configuration will need to be passed to the underlying network devices.
 - Devices may receive such a configuration and thus will need to maintain it locally.

 {{example_1}} depicts an example of an optimized structure: